 On our final day, we went to the Arc de Triomphe and the massive park it leads into.
 We went with no real plans (apart from a mission to eat good paella), and it ended up being the perfect cap to our stay in Barcelona.
 We rowed a boat around the park’s lake, drank delicious mojitos, ate incredible churros, and just lazed about.
 There was nowhere we needed to be, nothing we needed to do.
 Just a day full of time and possibility.
 Evening came, and we tracked down some BOMB paella, gorging ourselves on olives, cheese, seafood, and pitchers of sangria.

 That’s it for my trip to Barcelona!
-Stay tuned for tales from Dublin.
+Read about my tales from Dublin, Ireland.